Frequently Asked Questions About Child Sponsorship

 What happens when my child grows up?

 There will come a time when your sponsored child grows up and “graduates” from Save the Children’s sponsorship program.
 At that point, we’ll transfer your sponsorship to a different child, so you can continue to create lasting, positive change for children in need.
 You will be notified via postal mail when such a change takes place and introduced to your new sponsored child.
-You’ll also have the opportunity to send a goodbye letter to your previously sponsored child.
+If you sponsor an individual child (vs. a lifeline or refugee child), you’ll also have the opportunity to send a goodbye letter to your previously sponsored child.
 Saying goodbye can be hard, but a letter can help bring a sense of closure to your relationship and let your child know that your care doesn’t end with the program.
 We’ll make every effort to deliver your letter.

 If you would prefer to sponsor a child other than the one we’ve chosen for you, you can call us at 1-800-728-3843, Monday-Friday 8am-5pm, (EST).
 The child we had assigned will continue to benefit from our programs and will become eligible for sponsorship by someone else as generous and kind-hearted as you.

 Can I stay in touch with my sponsored child if he or she is no longer in the program?